RedisGears/RedisGears/docs/commands.md

 A simple 'OK' string, or an error.
 An error is returned if the registration ID doesn't exist or if the function's reader doesn't support the unregister operation.

-## RG.CREARREGISTRATIONSSTATS
+## RG.CLEARREGISTRATIONSSTATS
-The **RG.CREARREGISTRATIONSSTATS** command clear stats from all the registrations, cleared stats:
+The **RG.CLEARREGISTRATIONSSTATS** command clear stats from all the registrations, cleared stats:

 * numTriggered
 * numSuccess